 Things, such as: products, assets, vehicles

-However, even the aim of “single version of the truth” can be challenging – since there are often different ways of looking at real world entities.
-For instance, an organization can simultaneously be seen as a brand, a collection of legal structures and a group of people.
-There are multiple views on real world entities that can seem conflicting but are equally valid based on your perspective.
+However, even having the aim of a "single version of truth" can be challenging – since there are often different ways of looking at real-world entities.
+For instance, an organization can simultaneously be seen as a brand, a collection of legal structures, or a group of people.
+There are multiple views on real-world entities that can seem conflicting but are equally valid based on your perspective.

 Master Data Management: The process of managing critical data

 There are many definitions for MDM; but, put simply, MDM refers to how an organization ensures its shared master data is consistent and accurate.
 MDM covers how companies govern, manage, and use their data to create true-to-life master data records.

 When people talk about MDM, they could be referring to the discipline or the technology solutions enabling it.